Call for Submissions (General & Student)

 Students wishing to enter to the Graduate or Undergraduate Poster Competitions must be presenting at least one year of their own data (not literature reviews or previous student’s work).
 If you are unsure whether your data is applicable, please contact us at ontariopmc@gmail.com.

-Selection Criteria:
+Selection Criteria

+Due to limited space, not every student submitting an abstract will be accepted into the competition.
 The selection of entrants into the competition will be based on ensuring a balance of disciplines and research programs, how advanced the student is in their graduate program, how closely the entrant followed the instructions in the call for abstracts, and, to a lesser degree, order of abstract submission.

-Close adherence to all competition instructions and deadlines outlined below is a requirement of the competition.
+Close adherence to all competition instructions and deadlines is a requirement of the competition.
 Five percent of a student’s overall score will be assigned by the committee based on their ability to follow ALL competition instructions, including formatting and deadlines.

-Frequent Student Submission Mistakes:
+Frequent Student Submission Mistakes

-Authors and Affiliations:
+Authors and Affiliations

 1) A student should never be the only author on a scientific presentation.
 Check with your supervisor on who should be listed.

 2) For the author field, only list initials of first name(s) and last name (no middle name initials) of all authors.
+For example, Sean Westerveld = S. Westerveld, Mary Ruth McDonald = M.R.
+McDonald

 3) Indicate affiliations by putting a number in brackets after the author name in the author field, and then the same number before the appropriate affiliation in the affiliation field.
 For example, Author field: S. Westerveld (1), M. Filotas (1), F. Shi (2); Affiliation field: (1) Ontario Ministry of Agriculture, Food and Agribusiness, Simcoe, ON, Canada; (2) Ontario Ginseng Growers Association, Simcoe, ON, Canada.